charlesknipp/butterworth_filtering/README.md

-# butterworth_filtering
+# Butterworth Filtering in Discrete Time

-A wholistic attempt at exploring digital signal processing for time series analysis by way of the Butterworth filter
+`butterworth.jl` defines the transfer function of the Butterworth filter by way of frequency transforms over a prototype Butterworth filter of order n.